mohamed7456/Information-Theory-Compression/lossless/LZ77 Compression/README.md

 # 📦 LZ77 Compression in Java

 This project implements a simple LZ77 compression and decompression tool in Java.
+It only generates LZ77 tag structure without creating real compressed files.
 ## 💻 How to Use

 ### Clone the repository: